dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 **Optional Commentary on Pull Requests, with Attribution**

-In this optional step, the review of the pull request is published, along with labels and tags that attribute the work to the specific agent, as 'breadcrumbs' for later review.
+In this optional step, the review of the pull request is added as  comment.

-TODO: in this step, if the github token was provided and option to comment on the pull request was chosen, we should now add the pull request review as a comment.
-Note that we must:

-- 1. make sure that it is clear that this commentary has been added via the Pull Request Review agent.
-The details should be in a collapsible 'details' block.
-We must label the pull request review comment with something that shows it has been done by an ai agent, this might be by trying to add a label 'ai-review:complete' or something. if there is an existing review comment it should instead be updated.

 **Final Summarisation and Report with optional Cleanup**

 A final summarisation of all steps is made, with a final report saved to long-term storage.
-TODO: Show summary with `ark query output` or `ark dashboard`
-5. Clean up?
+A table is shown with a link to each pull request and the review comment.

 ## Installation